Ferdinand von Bismarck: Background and career

 Bismarck was born in London to German politician and diplomat Otto Christian Archibald von Bismarck and Swedish socialite Ann-Mari Tengbom.
 He was a grandson of statesman Herbert von Bismarck, a great-grandson of statesman Otto von Bismarck, and the maternal grandson of the prominent Swedish architect Ivar Tengbom.

 Bismarck was raised in London and Rome, where his father worked as a diplomat.
-In November 1944, his father was released from the foreign service because of his contacts with a Nazi resistance group.
+In November 1944, his father was released from the foreign service because of his contacts with an anti-Nazi resistance group.
 Bismarck was sent to Sweden and did not return to Germany until 1947, where he was then educated at Schule Schloss Salem boarding school.
 In the early 1950s, Bismarck worked at the German-Brazilian Chamber of Commerce.
 He went on to study law, earning a law degree in 1956.
 He worked for the European Commission in Brussels until 1967, after which he went on to work as an attorney in Hamburg.
 During that time he lived in his family home in Friedrichsruh, the estate granted to his grandfather by Emperor William I. Bismarck was a member of the board of the Otto von Bismarck Foundation and was patron of the Bismarckbund and the Bismarck Order, as well as chairman of the Duchy of Lauenburg Foundation.

 Bismarck managed his family's estate, including the Sachsenwald, a 6000 ha forest near Hamburg.
 He sold parts of the forest for construction and purchased farmland in Uruguay, which he later sold.
 Bismarck also invested in Marbella, Spain, where he was a notable member of the Marbella Club.
 He founded the "Marbella Hill Club", a settlement of luxurious villas, and also acquired the "Park Palace", a huge tenement building in Monte Carlo.
 From 1989, he sold 2250 ha of the Sachsenwald to the shipowner Eberhart von Rantzau, owner of the Deutsche Afrika-Linien, retaining 4500 ha.
 Bismarck died in a hospital in Reinbek at the age of 88.